-In our experience this has worked well with the Advent Calendar; as an example, FlexFunding doubled their email list in 24-days.
+In our experience this has worked well with the Advent Calendar campaign; as an example, FlexFunding doubled their email list in 24-days.

 You can use the Advent Calendar to boost your social media engagement in many ways.
-First, you can encourage people to like, comment or share the calendar with a simple question like “have you done all your Christmas shopping?
+For instance, you can encourage people to like, comment, or share the calendar with a simple question like “have you done all your Christmas shopping?
 This calendar is designed to give you some ideas.”
 You can also include your company’s hashtag and encourage people to use it, perhaps to respond to your question and start a debate on Twitter.

-Just make sure to double check with the social media contest rules for each platform and make sure to state the competition has no link to the platform posted on.
-You also need to make sure not to require people to like, comment or share to participate on platforms where it is prohibited.
+Just make sure to double-check with the social media contest rules for each platform.
+As well as, making a statement that the competition has no link to the platform posted on.
+You also need to make sure not to require people to like, comment, or share to participate on platforms where it is prohibited.
 You can encourage it, but not require it.

 The Advent Calendar provides you with a lot of social media content.
 Not only can you promote it often with different angles and questions, but you can also announce the prize each day.
 Just make sure to include a picture of the different prizes to make it vary.
 If you give out special prizes, you can tag the winners.

-And remember, make sure your posts are engaging, short and fun!
+And remember, be sure your posts are engaging, short, and fun!